How long honey packs stay in your system: What research says

 What is a honey pack for men, exactly?

 A honey pack for men is a small sealed sachet (a single-serve packet) that usually contains honey plus various herbs, vitamins, or animal extracts, and is advertised for sexual performance.
-Independent testing and FDA investigations have shown that a significant number of these products also contain unlisted doses of sildenafil, tadalafil, or similar laboratory-made drugs used for ED.[1]
+According to FDA public warnings and enforcement reports, a significant number of these products have contained unlisted doses of sildenafil, tadalafil, or similar laboratory-made drugs used for ED.[1]

 The packets are often marketed as “royal honey for him,” “X-rated honey,” or similar names, and sold online or in small shops as if they were food.
 But unlike a prescription pill, there is no reliable information about the true dose, combination of ingredients, or how they might interact with your current medications.